Stowe Gardens: The Corinthian Arch

 Designed in 1765 by Thomas Pitt, 1st Baron Camelford, Lord Temple's cousin, the arch is built from stone and is 60 ft in height and 60 ft wide.
 It is modelled on ancient Roman triumphal arches.
 This is located at the northern end of the Grand Avenue 0.8 miles south-southeast of the centre of the House and is on the top of a hill.
 The central arch is flanked on the south side by paired Corinthian pilasters and on the north side by paired Corinthian engaged columns.
 The arch contains two four-storey residences.
 The flanking Tuscan columns were added in 1780.

 The New Inn

 Situated about 100 metres to the east of the Corinthian Arch, the inn was built in 1717 specifically to provide accommodation for visitors to the gardens.
 It was expanded and rebuilt in several phases.
 The inn housed a small brewery, a farm and dairy.
 It closed in the 1850s, then being used as a farm, smithy and kennels for deer hounds.

 The building was purchased in a ruinous condition by the National Trust in 2005.
-In 2010 work started on converting it into the new visitor centre, and since 2011 this has been the entrance for visitors to the gardens.
+In 2010, work started on converting it into the new visitor centre.
+Since 2011, this has been the entrance for visitors to the gardens.
 Visitors had formerly used the Oxford Gates.
 The New Inn is linked by the Bell Gate Drive to the Bell Gate next to the eastern Lake Pavilion, so called because visitors used to have to ring the bell by the gate to gain admittance to the property.